 Another way family wealth can easily be dissipated is through divorce, unfortunately an increasingly common occurrence in all cultures.
 We regularly prepare pre-nuptial (pre wedding), and post-nuptial (during the marriage) agreements, to protect inherited and other assets.
 For Asian families, often the wedding itself can be a significant financial outlay in terms of both wedding costs and gifts to family members, so it makes sense for financial arrangements to be agreed upfront.
 Pre-nuptial and post-nuptial agreements (which are increasingly upheld by courts, although not yet governed under legislation) are an essential form of financial planning and asset protection.
 Such agreements are particularly vital for those who own or co-own businesses.
 Where the business is the most significant asset, without the existence of an agreement, the Family Court can force a sale of the business to fund divorce settlements.
 This can cause significant disruption to the business, let alone the personal distress of seeing the value of the business leave the family.

 At Winckworth Sherwood we take a holistic approach to advising families on both their personal and business interests.
-Please contact Dhana Sabanathan of our International Private Client Team or Amanda Andrews of our Family Team with any queries relating to this article.
+Please contact Dhana Sabanathan of our International Private Client Team or Katie Spooner of our Family Team with any queries relating to this article.